Tomatoes are usually on the top of every gardeners’ list. For good reason too. Nothing beats the taste of a home grown tomato.

 Determinate Tomatoes

 If you’re looking for a large harvest of tomatoes within a few weeks a determinate plant would be the best choice.
+In areas with a short growing season, like Arizona, these types of tomatoes are ideal.
+If you have limited space this is also your best choice.

 Ideally if you plant both types you’ll have all of your favorite tomato varieties to pick from.